naosh1ma/Anwesenheitserfassung/docs/plan.md

 ## 6. Conclusion

-This improvement plan provides a structured approach to enhancing the Erfassung system based on the inferred requirements and analysis of the current codebase.
+This improvement plan provides a structured approach to enhancing the Erfassung system based on the requirements specified in `requirements.md` and analysis of the current codebase.
 By implementing these changes in a phased manner, we can ensure that the system evolves to better meet user needs while maintaining stability and performance.

+The proposed improvements address all key aspects of the system, from architecture and code quality to user experience and functionality, with specific attention to:

+1. **Core Functionality Requirements** - Group management, student management, attendance tracking, and reporting/statistics
+2. **Technical Requirements** - Adherence to the Spring Boot/MVC architecture, Thymeleaf templates, and JPA/Hibernate persistence
+3. **Constraints** - Performance, security, and usability considerations
+4. **Future Enhancements** - Export functionality, system integration, advanced reporting, and notifications

-The proposed improvements address all key aspects of the system, from architecture and code quality to user experience and functionality.
-Regular reviews of progress against this plan will help ensure that development efforts remain aligned with the overall goals of the project.
+Regular reviews of progress against this plan will help ensure that development efforts remain aligned with the requirements and overall goals of the project.
+The phased implementation approach allows for prioritization of critical features while building toward the complete vision outlined in the requirements document.